KeyboardKit/KeyboardKit/Readmes/Haptic-Feedback.md

 # Haptic Feedback

-KeyboardKit supports haptic feedback, which means that users can get haptic feedback as they type:

-KeyboardKit comes with some built-in feedback types:
+KeyboardKit has an `HapticFeedback` enum with these types:

 * `error`
 * `success`